Etzaz Hussain: Return to Molde

 On 28 February 2017, Molde announced that Hussain had returned to the club after the signing of Erling Haaland few days earlier.
 On 16 August 2017, Hussain was temporarily loaned to fellow Eliteserien club Odd for the rest of the year.

 On 11 July 2019, Hussain scored Molde's sixth goal in the club's UEFA competitions record 7–1 win over KR in the UEFA Europa League first qualifying round.
 On 20 October 2019, he scored a brace in an Eliteserien game Molde won 3–1 over Haugesund.
 The club ended being champions in the 2019 Eliteserien.
 On 31 January 2020, Hussain signed a new contract with Molde that will keep him at the club till the end of the 2022 season.
 He subsequently won the 2021–22 Norwegian Cup.
 On 16 October 2022, his goal in the 96th minute against Lillestrøm in a 1–0 away win led Molde to win the 2022 Eliteserien title with four games left.
 After ending champions in the league, Hussain became the joint most decorated player for Molde with seven trophies along with former player Daniel Berg Hestad.

 Apollon Limassol

 Following Hussain's release from Molde after winning the 2022 Eliteserien, Cypriot club Apollon Limassol announced on 20 January 2023 that the midfielder had reached an agreement to sign with the defending Cypriot league champions till May 2025.
 On 24 January 2023, Etzaz Hussain formally signed with the Limassol club and chose to play with the number 18.
 He made his league debut for the club on 9 February, coming on as a late substitute in the 4–3 home defeat to Karmiotissa.
 On 8 January 2024, barely a full year since joining Apollon, the club announced the termination of Hussain's contract by mutual consent.

 Return to Odd

 On 25 February 2024, Hussain returned to Odd this time on a contract basis.
 He was presented as player of the club the next day.

+Following the 2025 season, Hussain retired from professional football.